shendurelab/LAMPRA/README.md

 # LAMPRA

-Plasmid maps, amplicon maps, and scripts for: Long @$$ Massively Parallel Reporter Assays (LAMPRAs).
+Plasmid maps, amplicon maps, and scripts for: Locus-Scale Massively Parallel Reporter Assays (LAMPRAs).

 Note: scripts contained herein do not currently constitute streamlined pipelines and are shared for transparency.
 Iterations and improvements will be made in the near future.